 And yet I still encounter a delusion I have heard all of my professional life, an assertion made by a respondent to a Wall Street Journal op ed.
 The woman insisted that a solution to the disappointing academic achievement of American children should involve providing teachers with more freedom and autonomy; unfortunately, it can be argued that the failure of American Education for far too many students is due precisely to the amount of freedom and autonomy teachers have been granted for the past half-century.

 My experience as an educational administrator, and as a bureaucrat who was once responsible for overseeing the process of school improvement planning for over 800 Pennsylvania schools, I can assure you that how freedom and autonomy plays out in the majority of cases is brought about by a remarkable lack of oversight and accountability of teachers in classrooms.
-Teachers who are poorly prepared by ed schools (Google that supposition) and who are not properly supported by management in providing training and insisting upon implementation with fidelity, are teachers who have the freedom and autonomy to practice incompetence.
+Teachers who are poorly prepared by ed schools (Google that supposition) and who are not properly supported by management in providing training and insisting upon implementation of best practices with fidelity, are teachers who have the freedom and autonomy to practice incompetence.

 It is this massive cadre of poorly prepared, unaccountable individuals who unintentionally have been harming our students.
 The situation is not unlike that of “bad cops” coloring all police officers as incompetent.
 I would argue the difference is that the proportion of law enforcement officers who are “bad” is far smaller than the proportion of “bad” teachers.

 Unlike other professions, the Teaching Profession does not “police” itself.
 For example, clinical peer review is one way that professionals in the medical profession hold themselves accountable for implementing best practices with fidelity.
-One of the educational best practices that is part of a remarkably and statistically validated program is peer review, a process where teachers are collectively–not individually–given freedom and autonomy to oversee the application of best practices.
+One of the educational best practices that is part of a remarkable and statistically validated program is peer review, a process where teachers are collectively–not individually–given freedom and autonomy to oversee the application of best practices.
 That program was designed decades ago by Los Angeles County–TESA, Teacher Expectations Student Achievement–and it remains one of the very few programs that has been shown, statistically, to have a causative impact on student achievement.

 That such programs exist, have been shown to be effective, and yet are implemented in only a miniscule number of schools or districts across the country, represents what I mean by tilting at windmills.
 How many times have I conducted best practices training for teachers over the years only to have them disregard the training with this common justification: “It’s not my fault kids don’t learn; I’m teaching the same way I always have–it’s up to them to learn.
 I love them, but what can I do with all the baggage they bring to school?”